-This area of our website includes learning materials and links to support learning at home.
+This area of our website includes learning materials and links to support learning at home in the event of a pupil being in isolation or if classes or phases of the school have to close temporarily for reasons of public health.

 What happens if school closes?